WaCoDiS/apis-and-workflows/README.md

 ### Technologies
 * __OpenAPI__
-[OpenAPI](https://github.com/OAI/OpenAPI-Specification) is used for the specification of data models used within this project.
+[OpenAPI](https://github.com/OAI/OpenAPI-Specification) is used for the specification of data models and REST interfaces used within this project.

 ### Data models